Table of Contents

 NGF is produced in the hippocampus throughout life.
 Modulating cholinergic receptors and neuroplasticity.[i]
 And is essential for learning.

-Nerve Growth Factor are special proteins that function to regenerate neurons.
-Lion’s Mane contains two unique classes of NGF’shericenones and erinacines which easily cross the blood-brain barrier.
+Nerve Growth Factor is a special protein that helps regenerate neurons.
+Lion’s Mane contains two unique classes of NGF’s – hericenones and erinacines, which easily cross the blood-brain barrier.

-Lions’ Mane is also used to treat Lyme’s Disease, and digestive tract issues.
+Lions’ Mane is also used to treat Lyme’s Disease and digestive tract issues.

 Here we’re talking about Lion’s Mane Mushroom and its effects on brain health and chemistry.